 All of the included studies were randomised controlled trials.
 The overall quality of these studies was good though many studies did not fully report on all potential sources of bias.
 As definitions of multimorbidity vary among studies, the potential to reasonably combine study results and draw overall conclusions is limited.
 Overall, we judged that the certainty or confidence we can have in the results from this review is moderate but due to small numbers of studies and mixed results we acknowledge the uncertainty remaining and the potential that future studies could change our conclusions.

 This review identifies the emerging evidence to support policy for the management of people with multimorbidity and common comorbidities in primary care and community settings.
 There are remaining uncertainties about the effectiveness of interventions for people with multimorbidity in general due to the relatively small number of RCTs conducted in this area to date, with mixed findings overall.
 It is possible that the findings may change with the inclusion of large ongoing well-organised trials in future updates.
-The results suggest an improvement in health outcomes if interventions can be targeted at risk factors such as depression, or specific functional difficulties in people with multimorbidity.
+The results suggest an improvement in health outcomes if interventions can be targeted at risk factors such as depression in people with co-morbidity.

 Many people with chronic disease have more than one chronic condition, which is referred to as multimorbidity.
 The term comorbidity is also used but this is now taken to mean that there is a defined index condition with other linked conditions, for example diabetes and cardiovascular disease.
 It is also used when there are combinations of defined conditions that commonly co-exist, for example diabetes and depression.
 While this is not a new phenomenon, there is greater recognition of its impact and the importance of improving outcomes for individuals affected.
 Research in the area to date has focused mainly on descriptive epidemiology and impact assessment.
 There has been limited exploration of the effectiveness of interventions to improve outcomes for people with multimorbidity.